kentonv/home-container/README.md

 * Out-of-the-box, Firejail's sandbox is not complete.
 For example, as of this writing, [they do not isolate X11](https://github.com/netblue30/firejail/issues/57).
 Any X app can arbitrarily keylog and spoof events to any other X app on the same desktop, making it trivial for a desktop app to break out of the sandbox.
 With careful setup involving `xpra` you might be able to make something secure, but there's a lot of complexity here that's easy to screw up.
 Usually, for sandboxing to be practical, you need a platform that is designed for it -- the web platform is, whereas the Linux desktop platform is not.

-* Currently, it is not possible to run Chrome inside a seccomp sandbox, as doing so would break Chrome's own ability to create its own sandbox, due to its current suid-sandbox approach.
-Therefore, Firejail's default configuration for Chrome does not set up much of a sandbox at all.
-(Chrome, of course, sets up its own seccomp sandbox internally.
-Chrome literally invented seccomp-bpf sandboxing.)
+* Currently, it is not possible to run Chromium inside a seccomp sandbox, as doing so would break Chromium's own ability to create its own sandbox, due to its current suid-sandbox approach.
+Therefore, Firejail's default configuration for Chromium does not set up much of a sandbox at all.
+(Chromium, of course, sets up its own seccomp sandbox internally.
+The Chrome team literally invented seccomp-bpf sandboxing.)

 Meanwhile, Firejail has some disadvantages vs. home-container: